EOEPCA/deployment-guide/docs/prerequisites/minio.md

 ### JuiceFS Summary

-We have created a _StorageClass_ that uses the `cluster-storage` bucket in the MinIO instance to create a _file-system_ inside this bucket under the path `eoepca-rw-many/`.
+We have created a _StorageClass_ that uses the `cluster-storage` bucket in the MinIO instance to create a _file-system_ inside this bucket under the path `eoepca-rw-many/` (the name of the storage class).
 This file-system is then used to back `ReadWriteMany` PersistentVolumes that are dynamically provisioned by the JuiceFS CSI Driver.

 ---